Rolands-Laucis/Socio/core/docs.md

 await sc.Query("SELECT COUNT(*) FROM users;--socio-auth"); //the backend will only execute this, if the session is marked as authenticated.
 But how would that come to be?

 //Fear not, after awaiting ready, just send an auth request: const auth_success = (await sc.Authenticate({username:'Bob', password:'pass123'}))?.result; //success = Promise<{ id: id, result: boolean }>.
 The params to the request are your free choice.
 This object will be passed to your auth hook callback, and it is there that you compute the decision yourself.
 Then you may execute --socio-auth queries.
 If this socket were to disconnect, you'd have to redo the auth, but that isnt very likely.
 You can also at any time check the instance sc.authenticated property to see the state.
+Persistant socio clients will stay authenticated.

 //Similar mechanism for table permissions: const perm_success = (await sc.AskPermission('SELECT', 'Users'))?.result; //The perm is asked and granted per VERB on a TABLE.
 This will be passed to your grant_perm hook callback, and it is there that you compute the decision yourself.
 Then you may execute --socio-perm queries.
 If this socket were to disconnect, you'd have to redo the perm, but that isnt very likely.
 If you want to later check, if an instance has a perm, then you'd do this same procedure, but the server already knows what perms you have, so its quicker.
+Persistant socio clients will keep perms.
 ```

 #### Client Sending Files